DanielMartensson/Deeplearning2C/ReadMe.md

 * Use AfterBurnerFX.
 This will reduce code and make DI-injection much better.

-* Make use if HashMaps instead of only use ArrayList<String>.
+* Make use of HashMaps instead of only use ArrayList<String> in DL4JSerializableConfiguration.java

 ## How is the project organized?
 I have always like clean god written code and pedagogy explanations.
 So I'm going to give you an introduction what every file do.
 I like to keep files as short as possible.
 Around 250-300 lines per each java file is a suitable java file.